Structures and Systems

 It is compulsory in new business investment projects for the division making the application to use the ESG Checklist for Investments to evaluate the project in advance (perform due diligence).
 The division making the application looks at whether policies and structures have been established from a perspective of ESG.
 It also looks for the risk of a significant adverse effect on the environment, violation of laws and ordinances, and complaints from stakeholders.
 This checklist consists of 33 check items.
 These include elements of the seven core subjects* in ISO26000 — the CSR international guidelines.

 The division making the application also then refers to review opinions based on risk analysis from relevant functional divisions (management divisions).
 If there are any concerns, it requests additional due diligence from external specialist organizations for matters requiring a professional point of view.
 The project is then only undertaken upon confirming that there are no problems in those results.

 - Organizational governance, human rights, labor practices, the environment, fair operating practices, consumer issues, and community involvement and development

-These investigations inspect the factory and warehouse facilities, the situation of drainage to rivers, the environmental law and regulation compliance situation, labor safety and human rights, and communication with the local community in addition to holding a question and answer session with management.
+These investigations inspect the factory and warehouse facilities, the situation of drainage to rivers, the environmental law and regulation compliance situation, labor practice, labor safety and human rights, and communication with the local community in addition to holding a question and answer session with management.
 We identify problems or demonstrate preventative measures.
 We then check to see whether the situation has been corrected.